DPIPWE/LIST_Tools_ArcMap_Addin/README.md

 ## Development

 DPIPWE_Tools_Addin was developed for ArcGIS 10.3, for the .Net 4.0 framework under the Windows 7 operating system.
 The code is written in VB.Net with ArcObjects SDK for .Net from ESRI using Visual Studio 2012.
+As of 13 Jube 2018, as internal check on ArcGIS version has been modified so it should also run with ArcGIS desktop 10.4 through to 10.6.
+However, its actual behavior under these later ArcGISversions has not been tested.
+We have no idea what will happen if you try to use it with ArcGIS Pro.

 ## Disclaimer